NavaneethReddy332/TitaniumShare/replit.md

 # Titanium - Secure Cloud & P2P File Sharing

+## IMPORTANT: DO NOT CHANGE THE DATABASE

+The project uses Turso (SQLite-based edge database) intentionally.
+DO NOT migrate or switch to PostgreSQL or any other database.
+The Turso configuration and credentials are used on purpose.

 ## Overview

 Titanium is a modern web application for secure file sharing, supporting both cloud-based and peer-to-peer (P2P) transfer methods.
 The application provides a full-stack solution with user authentication, session management, and a polished dark-themed user interface built with React and shadcn/ui components.